Master of Theological Studies

 Applications of Knowledge and Skills

-the ability to:
+Graduates will have the ability to:

-- apply knowledge and skills in a way that demonstrates autonomy, expert judgement, adaptability, and accountability as a practitioner and/or learner in relation to the interdependent building of the church and good of the wider community
+- apply knowledge and skills in a way that demonstrates autonomy, expert judgement, adaptability, and accountability as a practitioner and/or learner in relation to the interdependent building of the church and good of the wider community,

 A candidate may seek credit up to a maximum of 36 credit points in the Master of Theological Studies.
-Credit can be granted only from Bible and Theology units at graduate level where the outcomes, content, demand hours and assessment are equivalent to that of units in the Sydney College of Divinity award.

 The Master of Theological Studies is offered through the individual colleges and an application for enrolment must be made to the Registrar of the teaching institution.
-The registrar will be able to help you with any information regarding your study, including fees, units, mode of delivery and timetable.
+The registrar will be able to help you with any information regarding your study, including fees, units, mode of delivery, and timetable.

 A domestic Sydney College of Divinity student is designated as full-time if enrolled in three units (27 credit points) or more in a semester or part-time if enrolled in less than three units (27 credit points) per semester.
 SCD offers a wide range of units and students have the option to study one or more units across the colleges delivering SCD awards, whilst enrolled with one college.